Maren-Osnabrug/Fibonacci-grid/README.md

 > We also recommend using a [folder-component][link-folder-component] for complex multi-file components.

-> Please keep nesting minimal as possible, it's hard for developers if they have to search through all folders.
+> Please keep nesting minimal as possible, it's hard for developers to search through all folders.

 ## Coding rules